SilverfoxSystems/Hyper/README.md

 The code of the managed library is not available on GitHub anymore but you can refer to the old project, the principle remains the same.

-### This repo doesn't contain the dll files required for it to run.
-**Follow the instructions here http://silverfox.systems/Hyper/ to download and include the needed files.
-Or, if you prefer a secure connection(https), you can accomplish the same here -> https://iz.azurewebsites.net/hyper/**
+**Install the extension here http://silverfox.systems/Hyper/ .
+Or, if you prefer a secure connection(https), you can accomplish the same here -> https://iz.azurewebsites.net/hyper/ or https://marketplace.visualstudio.com/items?itemName=SilverfoxSystems0.Hyper**

 If you have any questions or you want to contribute in any way, you are welcome to contact me or write in discussion.